spring-projects/spring-data-cassandra/README.md

-Spring Data JPA layer for Cassandra.
+Spring Data layer for Cassandra.